 Analysis and Test Results

-Despite their seemingly simple design, winter boots come in many different styles and have many different purposes (we've tested the best women's winter boots, too!).
+Despite their seemingly simple design, winter boots come in many different styles and have many different purposes (we've tested women's winter boots, too!).
 Our selection runs the gamut of designs from large Pac boots with tons of insulation and weather resistance to small, stylish Chelsea boots.
 Our test details can help you find the right winter boots for your needs and budget.

 In our review, we ranked each of the winter boots across five critical performance metrics: warmth, weather protection, comfort, fit, traction, and durability.
 Since there are different types of winter boots with distinct advantages and disadvantages, we encourage you to carefully consider your own needs, which will help you narrow down which boots will be the best choice.